6-year-old girl struck by vehicle in Port Arthur had life-threatening injuries - Port Arthur News

 6-year-old girl struck by vehicle in Port Arthur had life-threatening injuries

-Port Arthur Police Department officers were dispatched to the 2000 block of 17th Street in reference to an auto-pedestrian crash at 6:56 p.m.
-Tuesday.
+A young Port Arthur girl was seriously injured Tuesday night after a vehicle struck her along 17th Street.

-Det.
-Sadie Guedry said arriving officers observed a young child who sustained life-threatening injuries from being struck by a vehicle.
+Port Arthur Police Det.
+Sadie Guedry said arriving officers observed a young child who sustained life-threatening injuries following a collision with an older model SUV.

-The 6-year-old girl was taken to a Houston hospital, “where she is listed in serious but stable condition,” Guedry said.
+The 6-year-old girl was taken to a Houston hospital, “where she is listed in serious but stable condition,” Guedry said Wednesday afternoon.

-The investigation revealed the driver of the vehicle was not at fault at the time of the accident, according to police.
+The investigation revealed the driver was not at fault, and police said the motorist is cooperating with authorities in their investigation.

+Port Arthur Police Department officers were dispatched to the scene — 2000 block of 17th Street — at 6:56 p.m.
+Tuesday in reference to an auto-pedestrian crash.

-This collision is under review by the Advanced Accident Reconstruction Team of the Port Arthur Police Department.
+Only the victim and driver were involved, police said, adding the collision is under review by the PAPD Advanced Accident Reconstruction Team.

 Port Arthur Police SWAT make arrest tied to Hurricane Laura burglaries